cakephp/docs/en/core-libraries/events.rst

     }

-The above code allows you to easily notify the other parts of the application that an order has been created allowing you to do tasks like send email notifications, update stock, log relevant statistics and other tasks separately.
+The above code allows you to easily notify the other parts of the application that an order has been created.
+You can then do tasks like send email notifications, update stock, log relevant statistics and other tasks in separate objects that focus on those concerns.

 Accessing event managers
 ========================